automatic-controls/addon-dev-script/README.md

 | [*webaccess-api-addon*](http://repo.alcshare.com/com/controlj/green/webaccess-api-addon/) | *./modules/webaccess* |
 | [*xdatabase-api-addon*](http://repo.alcshare.com/com/controlj/green/xdatabase-api-addon/) | *./modules/xdatabase* |

 If you change the *WebCTRL* installation by manually editing *./config.txt* (relative to your local clone of this repository), then you should delete *./lib* to force dependency recollection.
 Feel free to browse your *WebCTRL* installation for dependencies that give access to other internal APIs if these defaults are insufficient.
+If you would like to add a *WebCTRL* API to one project folder without affecting any other projects, the *.jar* file should be placed in *./lib* relative to your project folder.

 ## Keystore Management